Resolution 3877 - Annexation - Northwest Tracts 234RESOLUTION NO. 3877

 municipality and in part by Special Assessments for that purpose.
 Such special

-improvement districts will be subject to vote)- approval.
+improvement districts will be subject to voter approval.
 Extension of water

 area.
 The cost for such extensions will be borne by the individual parties